rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 >   Seek the truth with an open mind.
 And it's worthwhile reflecting
 >   what a truth-seeking enterprise looks like.

+Plato:

+>   Meno: Somehow, Socrates, I think that what you say is right.
+>
+>   Socrates: I think so too, Meno.
+I do not insist that my argument is right
+>   in all othere respects, but I would contend at all costs both in word
+>   and in deed as far as I could that we will be better men, braver,
+>   less idle, if we believe that one must search for the things one
+>   does not know, rather than if we believe that it is not possible
+>   to find out what we do not know and that we must not look for
+>   it. [^Meno86c]

+[^Meno86c]: *Meno* 86c, @Cooper_1997_Plato_Complete_works\, p.
+886.

 #### Religion as a natural phenomena